wrannaman/stripe-analysis/README.md

-# Use AI to analyze and categorize your top customers on Sripe
+# Use AI to analyze and categorize your top customers on Stripe

 # example image
 ![example](./example.png)